amar-sanakal/amar-sanakal.github.io/carrom.md

 [![Carrom tournament](/img/carrom.jpg)](/img/carrom.jpg)

 I've been playing the game of Carrom since my childhood.
 Although I did play it during my school age, there was a gap of a few years during college when I had lost touch with it.
-It was later during my post graduation that I had picked up playing his wonderful game once again.
+It was later during my post graduation that I had picked up playing this wonderful game once again.
 I did manage to become the university champion during my time doing my masters in Mathematics at the Bombay University.
 Again, I must admit I did lose touch with the game for some time, on and off, during the following years.